cuappdev/coursegrab-backend/README.md

 **Headers:**
 * Auth header is NOT required - allows web users to get course by id even when they are not logged in
-* IMPORTANT
-  * If auth header is not present
-    * 'is_tracking' is always False
-    * no error thrown about authentication
-  * If auth header is present
-    * a verification process is triggered -> checks whether the given access_token is valid
-    * error could be thrown if access_token is invalid
-    * 'is_tracking' depends on user's data
 ```json
 {
   "Authorization": "Bearer <access_token>"